Rohit-Iyer/Rohit-Iyer/README.md

 💬 Feel free to reach out to me about any questions or queries you may have about my work.

-📫 You can reach me through my email - riyer9@asu.edu or through my LinkdeIn [https://www.linkedin.com/in/rohit-iyer-1ba693145/]
+📫 You can reach me through my email - riyer9@asu.edu or through my [LinkdeIn](https://www.linkedin.com/in/rohit-iyer-1ba693145/).

 Thanks and hope you enjoy getting to know a little about me.
 Have a great day!